 - Wants to share new ideas with collaborators

 - Does everything on their smartphone or tablet

 It’s Saturday night and Q is at home getting ready for the opening reception for their latest exhibition.
-While putting on their makeup they get an idea for another project they are collaborating on.
-While carefully drawing on their eyeliner says “Hey, I have an idea, take a voice memo.”
-Her smartphone comes to life, “I’m listening.”
-Q speaks their idea and ends with “File it Under Project X, Share it with the Team”.
-The phone confirms the action and Q continues to put on their makeup.
+While putting on their makeup, they get an idea for another project they are collaborating on.
+While carefully drawing on their eyeliner, they say, “Hey, I have an idea, take a voice memo.”
+Their smartphone comes to life, “I’m listening.”
+Q speaks their idea and ends with “File it Under Project X. Share it with the Team.”
+The phone confirms the action, and Q continues to put on their makeup.
 While riding to the gallery in rideshare, Q revisits the idea.
-Quietly, they open the app and go to the Project X board.
+They open the app and go to the Project X board.
 They press and hold the voice memo icon and an options menu pops up.
-Q selects “convert to text”.
-In a moment a text memo appears and Q is able to read over their idea and quietly edit the transcript.
+Q selects “convert to text.”
+In a moment a text memo appears, and Q is able to read over their idea and edit the transcript.
 They tap “save edits” as they exit the car and head into the reception.

 Project Manager in Tampa

 - Wants to streamline brainstorming for a small team of design consultants during the

 - Needs an intuitive system that is easy to learn and implement